Tin-glazing: Current use and alternatives

 Tin oxide has been widely used as the opacifier in sanitaryware glazes.
 In this application, additions of up to 6% are reported to be used.
 The cost of tin oxide rose considerably during World War I (1914-1918), and resulted in a search for cheaper alternatives.
 The first successful replacement was zirconia and later zircon.
 Whilst zirconium compounds are not as effective, their low price led to a gradual increase in popularity with an associated reduction in use of tin oxide.
 Today, tin oxide finds limited use in glazes, generally its use is restricted to specialist low temperature applications, and by artisanal studio potters.
 The whiteness resulting from the use of zirconia has been described as more clinical than that from tin oxide, and is consequently preferred in some applications.
 The Koninklijke Tichelaar Makkum factory, or Royal Tichelaar Makkum, based in Makkum, Friesland continue the production Delftware using tin-glazed earthenware.

 The nature of tin glaze

-For glaze use only one tin compound, tin (IV) oxide Tin dioxide (SnO2), and also called stannic acid, is commercially exploited.
-Opacity is produced in glazes by the addition of some substance to scatter and reflect some of the incident light.
+Only one tin compound, tin(IV) oxide (SnO2), also called stannic acid, is commercially exploited for tin glaze.